Climate movement: Youth Climate Movement

 When the pandemic hit, most school strikes movements around the world continued to be held, but moved more onto social media platforms (Twitter, Facebook, etc), resulting in lower participation rates.
 However, participation in youth climate movement on social media continued to rise.
 Social media provided an outlet for youth to share their concerns, generate knowledge, and be more politically active since they are not yet able to vote and face logistical limitations in face-to-face participation.

 The research found that activists in their study created a sense of connection to other young people and other climate change activists.
 They usually post their activist identities on their social media account profile.
 (For example, @GretaThunberg, a young climate activist #climatechange#climatestrike #youthmovement).
 What they share in common is that they try to inspire others to do the same in their communities by showcasing themselves as climate activists with a strong voice.
 The strategy for younger activists is to situate themselves within a specific role to create a relevant identity to others and make connections with other people on the internet.
 Thus, regardless of which side the activists are going to support, they are utilizing their social media as a medium to communicate with others in a shared way.
 They are playing an important role focused on engaging a range of supporters worldwide to join in the youth climate movement.YOUNGO is the official children and youth Constituency of the UNFCCC, with members up to 35 years old.
 One of the main tasks of this group is to draft a Global Youth Position Statement to hand officials at the annual UNFCCC Conference of Parties.

 2019 Global Climate Strike

+2023 Climate Protests

+In November 2023 around 70,000 people participated in a climate march in Amsterdam, Netherlands, 10 days before the elections in the country.
+This was the biggest climate march in the history of the Netherlands.

+Many climate protests are scheduled for the 2023 United Nations Climate Change Conference including a climate march in London.
+The conference has created many protests, as the head of the conference is at the same time the head of the oil company ADNOC which according to one research "is planning the largest expansion of oil and gas production of any company in the world."

+Summer of Heat on Wall Street (2024)

+In May 2024, the Summer of Heat on Wall Street began a series of civil disobedience actions in Tribeca, New York City, mainly at the Citibank World Headquarters plaza.
+This was the first climate protest in history to hold an entire season of weekly civil disobedience protests targeting Wall Street's role in environmental degradation.
+Targets include bankers and insurers, specifically Citibank and Citigroup.